hbprosper/TheNtupleMaker/README.md

 When __mkntuplecfi.py__ runs for the first time, it creates three folders __methods__, __txt__, and __html__.
 The __methods__ folder lists the accessor methods of a subset of the available CMSSW clases, those most likely to be of interest.
 The folders __txt__ and __html__ provide similar information but in different formats.
 Here is an exhaustive listing of all access methods of the CMSSW class [reco::PFJet](http://hbprosper.github.io/TheNtupleMaker/DataFormats.JetReco.PFJet.PFJet.html).
 (Tip: use Command + click to open any link in another tab.)

 You can look at __python/ntuple_cfi.py__ to see the ntuple content.
-As mentioned earlier, the GUI is just a tool to automate the creation of this configuration.
+As mentioned earlier, the GUI is just a tool to automate the creation of this configuration file.
 Once you have a starter __python/ntuple_cfi.py__, you can modify it by hand to extend its content.
 You can also save __ntuple_cfi.py__ with a different name.
-However, you must make sure that the name change is propagated to __TheNtupleMaker_cfg.py__ in order for TNM to know which ntuple content configuration to work with.
+However, you must make sure that the name change is propagated to __TheNtupleMaker_cfg.py__ in order for TNM to know which ntuple content configuration file to work with.

 ### Runing TNM